MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-overview.md

 - Using the query as a data source for a page.
 To do this, you have to copy the query resulting dataset into a temporary table and set it as the source table for the page.

 - Using the query as a data source for a report.
-To do this, you have to copy the query resulting dataset into a temporary table which can then be used by the report.
+To do this, create a global variable that points to the query.
+Then use the variable in the report dataset.
+For more information see, [Defining a Report Dataset](devenv-report-dataset.md).

 - Performing calculations on data such as computing sums and averages.
 For more information see, [Query Totals and Grouping](devenv-query-totals-grouping.md).